Summer bouquet. Beautiful multi colored fresh flower arrangement. Birthday bouquet made of summer flowers photographed outdoors.

 3. Teach Kids to Be Gentle Gardeners

 Kids need a little guidance to avoid stepping on stems or pulling on flowers too roughly.
-It’s a great chance to teach gentle hands, observation skills, and flower care basics.
+Visiting a flower farm a great chance to teach gentle hands and observation skills.

 AMANDA DANAHER is a busy mom of five who is passionate about bringing encouragement to other parents through writing.
 She focuses on freelancing for Virginia parent and family magazines where she can utilize her journalism degree and share her parenting experience.